 The road continues around the rear of the mountain and goes into a series of sharp climbs and drops—a small-capacity engine with two large people on it may struggle to reach the top.

 Along the way, small restaurants leading down to beaches can be found, and lookout points are plenty.
-You can get a great view of Da Nang from here, with a generous stretch of ocean in between.
+You can get a great view from this motorbiking routes of Da Nang from here, with a generous stretch of ocean in between.

 One of Son Tra’s major attractions is its ancient banyan tree.
 It’s truly enormous, at roughly 20 meters tall, and offers shade and a great place to relax and have a picnic.